N-central 2026.4 RC3 Release

 We’re introducing exciting new features, enhancements, and critical fixes to improve usability, security, and performance.
 Here’s what’s in the 2026.4 release:

-N-central now introduces a native personalization and accessibility framework designed to improve comfort, usability, and inclusivity for every technician.
+N-central now introduces a native personalization framework designed to improve comfort, usability, and inclusivity for every technician.

-Choose between Light and Dark Mode, personalize your experience with multiple built-in themes, and enable accessibility modes that support a wide range of visual needs, including high-contrast viewing, color vision deficiencies, dyslexia-friendly text rendering, and reduced blue light.
+Choose between Light and Dark Mode, personalize your experience with multiple built-in themes, and apply contrast modes designed to improve visibility, readability, and viewing comfort.

 Highlights